 We considered this as a key audit matter due to the significant management estimates and judgments required in determining the recoverable amount of the CGU.
-Audit procedures to evaluate the reasonableness of management's estimates and assumptions related to expected growth rate, estimated gross margin and profit margin and the selection of the discount rate required a high degree of auditor judgment and an increased extent of effort, including the need to involve our valuation experts and was based on assumptions that are affected by future market and economic conditions.
+Audit procedures to evaluate the reasonableness of management's estimates and assumptions related to expected growth rate, estimated gross margin and profit margin and the selection of the discount rate require a high degree of auditor judgment and an increased extent of effort, including the need to involve valuation experts.

-We have discussed with management and with the assistance of our valuation experts, we have carried out the following procedures:
+With the assistance of our valuation experts, we performed the following procedures:

-- Critically evaluated whether the methodology used by management to determine the recoverable amount of goodwill complies IAS 36, Impairment of Assets. - Tested the reasonableness of the expected growth rates and gross margins and profit margins used in the value-in-use calculation to determine whether they are reasonable and that assumptions used are supportable taking into consideration the CGU's current and past performance, and expectations of market developments, as well as the business climate for the building products industry. - With the assistance of our valuation expert, we evaluated the reasonableness of the valuation methodology and the discount rate by testing the information underlying the determination of the discount rate and the mathematical accuracy of the calculation and by developing a range of independent estimates and comparing those to the discount rate selected by management. - Calculated the impact to the recoverable amounts when reasonable possible changes to the key assumptions are made. - Reviewed the adequacy of the disclosures made in relation to the impairment assessment of goodwill in the financial statements.
+- Critically evaluated whether the methodology used by management to determine the recoverable amount of goodwill complies with IAS 36, Impairment of Assets. - Tested the reasonableness of the expected growth rates and gross margins and profit margins used in the value-in-use calculation to determine whether they are reasonable and that assumptions used are supportable taking into consideration the CGU's current and past performance, and expectations of market developments, as well as the business climate for the building products industry. - Evaluated the reasonableness of the valuation methodology and the discount rate by testing the information underlying the determination of the discount rate and the mathematical accuracy of the calculation and by developing a range of independent estimates and comparing those to the discount rate selected by management. - Calculated the impact to the recoverable amounts when reasonable possible changes to the key assumptions are made. - Reviewed the adequacy of the disclosures made in relation to the impairment assessment of goodwill in the financial statements.